hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_a_telescope_with_clean__f57d73a7-6aa0-4bec-a432-8a787d0b7755-0_0.content.md

 ## Contact Us

 If you have any questions or feedback about our telescope wallpaper background, please don't hesitate to contact us.
-You can reach us at [email protected] or through our social media channels.
+You can reach us at me@pavolhejny.com or through our social media channels.

 Thank you for choosing our telescope wallpaper background!